1Novac1/Telegram-bot/README.md

  > The author of the song in the example: [Marshmello - Alone](https://www.youtube.com/watch?v=ALZHF5UqnU4)

- > `!IMPORTANTLY!
+ > `!ATTENTION!
 This bot will work as long as the program is running on your computer and with an internet connection`

 ## That's all ;)